Instructor Readiness for Online Teaching

 There are several places at Loyola where instructors who teach online can go for support.

-- The Faculty Center for Ignatian Pedagogy offers an online six-week Online Teaching Course.
+- In partnership with the Office of Online Learning, the Faculty Center for Ignatian Pedagogy offers the Online Teaching Course.

 - The Office of Online Learning offers instructional design services.